canidlogic/yip/pod/YipAdmin.md

     interpret query strings on GET requests.
 If you are reading POSTed data, you should use `check_form` to make sure the client sent the right kind of data first.

+- **parse\_upload($str)**

+    Given a string in multipart/form-data format, parse it into a hash reference containing the decoded key/value map with strings and uploaded files as binary string.
+If there are any problems, sends 400 Bad Request back to client and exits without returning.

+    **NOTE:** Strings are always left in binary format.
+This is in contrast to the `parse_form` function, which decodes strings to Unicode.
+This difference is to allow for raw binary files.

+    **NOTE:** Does not support multiple files uploaded for a single field.
+    Each file control may only upload a single file.

+    **WARNING:** Everything parsed in memory, so if client sends huge upload, you can exhaust memory space.
+Make sure clients are authorized before attempting to read what they are uploading in any way.

+    You should use `check_upload` to make sure the client sent the right kind of data first.

 - **format\_html(title, body\_code)**